-Putin’s speech at staged patriotic rally is abruptly cut off.
+Putin’s speech at staged patriotic rally was abruptly cut off.
 The Kremlin claims it was a glitch.

 Russian President Vladimir Putin, breaking from his recent image as a remote figure at the end of a very long table, strode about the stage, extolling the war against Ukraine as testament to Russia’s “Christian values.”

 Wearing a cream polo neck sweater and expensive navy quilted jacket, he said Russia took military action to stop “neo-Nazis and extreme nationalists” in Ukraine committing “genocide.”
-He has frequently repeated this claim to try to justify the invasion, without producing evidence.
+He has frequently repeated these claims to try to justify the invasion — and the Kremlin has used the same phrases as cornerstones of its propaganda against Ukraine.

-But the video feed of his speech was abruptly cut mid-sentence; an interruption that was later described by Kremlin spokesman Dmitry Peskov as a technical problem.
+But the video feed of his speech abruptly cut off mid-sentence, an interruption that was later described by Kremlin spokesman Dmitry Peskov as a technical problem.

 “Well, or sabotage,” tweeted the exiled Anti-Corruption Foundation of jailed opposition leader Alexei Navalny.
 Russian state television replayed the speech in full.

-As Russian forces attacked Kyiv and blockaded civilians in Mariupol, the annual Crimea celebration was part of a massive propaganda effort to unite Russians behind the war and isolate opponents, who are branded traitors and “fifth columnists” by authorities.
+Even as Russian forces attacked Kyiv and blockaded civilians in Mariupol, the annual Crimea celebration was part of a massive propaganda effort to unite Russians behind the war and isolate opponents, who are branded traitors and “fifth columnists” by authorities.
 Other rallies were organized in cities across the country.

 He said Russian soldiers were “fighting shoulder to shoulder” supporting and covering one another and upholding Christian values.
 “We haven't had such unity for a long time,” he said.